Firefly: Light and chemical production

 Light production in fireflies is due to the chemical process of bioluminescence.
 This occurs in specialized light-emitting organs (known as photophores), usually located on a female firefly's lower abdomen.
 These fireflies produce the enzyme firefly luciferase that acts on another compound produced by fireflies, firefly luciferin.
 In the presence of magnesium ions, ATP, and oxygen, this reaction produces light.
 Oxygen is supplied via an abdominal trachea or breathing tube.
 Gene coding for these substances has been inserted into many different organisms.
 Firefly luciferase is used in forensics, and the enzyme has medical uses – in particular, for detecting the presence of ATP or magnesium.
 Fireflies produce a "cold light", with no infrared or ultraviolet frequencies.
 The light may be yellow, green, or pale red, with wavelengths from 510 to 670 nanometers.
 Some species such as the dimly glowing "blue ghost" of the Eastern US may seem to emit blueish-white light from a distance and in low light conditions, but their glow is bright green when observed up close.
 Their perceived blue tint may be due to the Purkinje effect.
 During a study on the genome of Aquatica leii, scientists discovered two key genes are responsible for the formation, activation, and positioning of this firefly's light organ: Alabd-B and AlUnc-4.

 Adults emit light primarily for mate selection.
 Early larval bioluminescence was adopted in the phylogeny of adult fireflies, and was repeatedly gained and lost before becoming fixed and retained as a mechanism of sexual communication in many species.
 Adult lampyrids have a variety of ways to communicate with mates in courtships: steady glows, flashing, and the use of chemical signals unrelated to photic systems.
-Chemical signals, or pheromones, are the ancestral form of sexual communication; this pre-dates the evolution of flash signaling in the lineage, and is retained today in diurnally-active species.
+Chemical signals, or pheromones, are the ancestral form of sexual communication; this pre-dates the evolution of flash signaling in the lineage, and is retained in diurnally-active species.
 Some species, especially lightning bugs of the genera Photinus, Photuris, and Pyractomena, are distinguished by the unique courtship flash patterns emitted by flying males in search of females.
 In general, females of the genus Photinus do not fly, but do give a flash response to males of their own species.
 Signals, whether photic or chemical, allow fireflies to identify mates of their own species.
 Flash signaling characteristics include differences in duration, timing, color, number and rate of repetitions, height of flight, and direction of flight (e.g. climbing or diving) and vary interspecifically and geographically.
 When flash signals are not sufficiently distinguished between species in a population, sexual selection encourages divergence of signaling patterns.